mathrunet/flutter_masamune/packages/masamune_builder/README.md

 /// ```
 typedef TestModelRef = ModelRef<TestModel>?;

-/// It can be defined as an empty ModelRef<TestModel>.
+/// It can be defined as an empty ModelRef&lt;TestModel&gt;.
 ///
 /// ```dart
 /// TestModelRefPath("xxx") // Define as a path.